 Applehead Siamese cats, as their name suggests, have rounded faces like apples!
-They also have bigger, heavier bodies than today's ultra-lean and svelte Wedgehead show cat.
+They also have bigger, heavier bodies than today's ultra-lean and svelte modern show cats.

-Appleheads came about after years of selective breeding during which Siamese breeders strove to produce a longer, thinner, more extreme-wedge look in their show cats.
+Appleheads came about after years of selective breeding during which Siamese breeders strove to produce a longer, thinner, more angular look in their show cats.

-This eventually resulted in some serious health problems for the modern breed, both externally, with some kittens being born with ear and eye defects, and internally, causing cardiovascular and kidney complications.
+This eventually resulted in some serious health problems both externally, with some kittens being born with ear and eye defects, and internally, causing cardiovascular and kidney complications.

-This caused an enormous amount of concern, and a move was started by some American breeders to try and return the breed to the look of the early cats that came from Siam (Thailand) to the West, sometime in the 1880s.
+This caused an enormous amount of concern, and a move was started by some American breeders to try and return the breed to the look of the early cats that came from Siam (now Thailand) to the West, some time in the 1880s.

 Armit, an early Thai cat, in 1890